Sustainable & Native Gardening

 Gardening with Physical Limitations

 Let’s face it, gardeners age.
 Or, are afflicted with illnesses that can make gardening more difficult and less enjoyable.
 However, thanks to creative and inventive minds, there are now a wide variety of excellent tools and techniques to take some of the aches and pains out of gardening.
-Click HERE to read the full article.
+Click HERE to visit Ohio State University Extension’s page on challenges, techniques, and technologies.

 The Informed Gardener is a series of audio podcasts intended to educate and inform urban gardeners on a broad variety of topics—including addressing some misconceptions borne of “old wisdom” that can sometimes be more hearsay and conjecture than scientific fact.
 Listen to archives HERE